luqtas/csound-score-emacs/README.md

 i5 25 5
 ```
 <br><br>
-we have 2 custom macros, `++N` `+-N`, which acts like an ordinary `+` and a sum/subtraction of a value (N)! better than `^+N` as we also need to account the duration of the last note if we want to overlap it by any value. in case you need to check the file output, the mode parses it into `/tmp` and runs Csound from there
+we have 2 custom macros, `++N` `+-N`, which acts like an ordinary `+` and a sum/subtraction of a value (N)! better than `^+N` as it requires one to account the duration of the last note if we want to overlap it by any value. in case you need to check the file output, the mode parses it into `/tmp` and runs Csound from there
 <br><br><br>
 you can cyle between p-fields using SHIFT+TAB or TAB
 <br><br><br>